Calvin Muller Scholarship

 Step 1: The applicant applies [by 15 December, 2025] to the IEA through the below online application form outlining their location details, previous agricultural education and experience and their goals, aspirations, and reasons for wanting to undertake education in the ecological and regenerative space.

-Step 2: If successful in getting to the next phase of the scholarship application process, applicants will be asked to attend an online interview with the Scholarship Selection Committee, which will include the scholarship provider.
+Step 2: All applicantions will be reviewed by the Education Sub-Committee by January 16, 2026.
+If successful in getting to the next phase of the scholarship application process, applicants will be asked to attend an online interview with the Scholarship Selection Committee, which will include the scholarship provider.

 Step 3: If the applicant is unsure which training or courses may best fit their ecological agricultural career aspirations, the Education Committee can assist by outlining available options to the potential candidate.
 It is not mandatory that the applicant has professionaol development courses in mind at the time of application.
 If the applicant only requires scholarship to attend workshops and conferences, already holding tertiary qualifications, a part scholarship can be offered.
 If the applicant wishes to utilise scholarship funds to build on existing qualifications into Masters or PhD level studies, this will also be considered in the form of “top up” funding.
 Noting a successful scholarship holder is excluded from re-applying for a period of five years from completion of their scholarship.